Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dictionary_queries.md

 ---
 layout: default
 title: Dictionary Queries
-prev_section:
+prev_section: dynamic_gazetteer
-next_section:
+next_section: dictionary_reload
 category: HowTo's
 permalink: v1_0_0-docs/dictionary_queries/
 ---

 ## Dictionary queries

 The gazetteer uses SPARQL endpoint, usually GraphDB, to retrieve entities.
 What exactly is retrieved is configured by setting a number of SPARQL queries for each gazetteer.
 The queries should be `SELECT` (as opposed to `CONSTRUCT`) and gazetteer queries should always have `concept`, `type` and `literal` bindings in that order:
 <pre><code>SELECT ?concept ?type ?literal { # ...</code></pre>
-Meta data queries need `concept` and `type`, any other bindings will be added to the meta data per entity Both gazetteer and meta data can use multiple queries.
+Meta data queries need `concept` and `type`, any other bindings will be added to the meta data per entity.
+Both gazetteer and meta data can use multiple queries.
 In all API calls, however, a single string per worker is used in which individual queries are separated by `@@@` on a line of its own, like this:
 <pre><code>
 SELECT ?concept ?type ?literal { ... }
 @@@